JosephHeydorn/MakeCode-Tutorials/docs/projects/Lights-On-At-Dusk.md

 ## Introduction

 In this project, we want to create a way for the LED to turn on and off based on the amount of light that is hitting the light sensor.
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1

-Let's start by grabbing an IF-THEN-ELSE statement and place it in the forever block.
+Let's start by getting an If-Else statement from the basic tab and dragging it in the forever block.

 ```blocks
 basic.forever(function () {